Comparison

 Best for power users

-Reader/previewer only — no editor.
+Reader/previewer only.
+No editor.
 Highly customizable rendering with custom CSS.
 Pairs with any external text editor.
 Niche but powerful.

 VS Code